nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 Staff with the ID, name, position and salary being inputted will be created.

 #### Notice
-`Name` and `Position` of the staff cannot be empty, and `ID` and `salary` of the staff cannot be zero or negative (range: -2,147,483,648 to 2,147,483,647).
+`Name` and `Position` of the staff cannot be empty, and `ID` and `salary` of the staff cannot be zero or negative (range: -2,147,483,648 to 2,147,483,647). `ID` of the staff should also not already be in use by an existing staff.

 ### Delete staff (indexed as 4)
 When using `Delete staff`, the program pops up an input panel.
 ```
 Deleting staff...
-ID of staff:
+ID of staff to delete:
 ```
 > Enter ID of staff